 She has worked extensively in academic settings, including Central Michigan University, Mount Pleasant, Mich., Gh.
 Asachi Technical University of Iasi, Romania, and the Queen’s University of Kingston, Ontario, Canada.
 She also served as a research associate for the National Health and Medical Research Council, INSERM U-484, in Clermont-Ferrand, France.

-Currently, she is the STEM program preceptor for St. Andrews and is working on the synthesis and characterization of carbazole and phenothiazine derivatives with applications in energy storage devices (e.g. Lithium Ion Batteries and Organic Redox Flow Batteries).
+Currently, she is working on the synthesis and characterization of carbazole and phenothiazine derivatives with applications in energy storage devices (e.g. Lithium Ion Batteries and Organic Redox Flow Batteries).

 Dan, who earned her doctorate specializing in medicinal chemistry at Gh.
 Asachi Technical University of Iasi, Romania, has published in several academic journals.